How Courtesy Affects Your Relationships

 Being courteous is more than the good manners we learn as children.
 It goes beyond holding the door, giving thanks, giving your seat to someone, or even listening before you speak…

 We could say that this dimension is not practised by everyone.
 Above all, it’s a very individual value.

 Those who aren’t courteous don’t empathize with others.
 It’s common for them to put themselves first.
 They have a proud or defiant attitude.

 Courtesy is a strategy that allows us to adapt to our environment.
 Those who lack manners hope that others will change for them.

-According to Dr. Forni, a lack of courtesy can result from distinct types of social aggression.
+In his book, Dr Forni states that a lack of courtesy can be the defining factor in distinct types of social aggression.
 Also, some cases may stem from emotional maturity or psychological problems.

 Kinds of courtesy

 An interesting observation is that there are different kinds of courtesy.
-They are even observable.
 Stephen Levinson is a scientist who specializes in social relationships.
 He distinguished two kinds of courtesy that we can see.